-One of the initial missteps rookies often succumbs to is underestimating the strategic depth of the game.
+One of the initial missteps rookies often succumb to is underestimating the strategic depth of the game.
 While poker promises thrills and lucrative opportunities, embracing a strategic mindset is paramount to success.
 Failing to grasp the nuances of hand selection, betting patterns, and positional play can swiftly lead to costly errors at the table.
 By honing strategic acumen through study and practice, newcomers can fortify their foundation and elevate their gameplay to new heights.

 Playing Too Many Hands